KuukuDev/demo-repo/README.md

 # demo

-This repository is going to have all the examples of codes and changes whiles I fully learn Git and Github.
+This repository is going to have all the examples of codes and changes whiles I fully learn Git and Github...